 3. Lower Your Home and Auto Insurance with Gabi

 Paying for home and auto insurance is a part of adulting we all wish we could skip.
 What you may not know is that you can reduce household expenses by lowering your insurance costs.
 Many people don’t realize they can shop around for better insurance.
 For instance, experts recommend shopping for new car insurance once a year.

 When is the last time you shopped around for insurance?
-I get it.
-Shopping around for insurance can be tedious.
-It is not exactly fun calling around for different price quotes.
-What if I told you that you don’t have to?
+Exactly.
+Shopping around for insurance is tedious.
+But what if I told you that you don’t have to?

 Gabi is a free service that compares insurance rates to help you save money.
 Instead of wasting your time calling around, let Gabi do all your car and home insurance shopping for you.